 Trevor Allan B (1959- ) married Theresa Mary Young (1964- ) and has two sons: Cameron Alfred B (2000- ), Mathew George Allan B (2004- ).
 Pamela (Pam) May B (1961- ) was a clerk in 1981.
 She married first John Martin with whom she had three unnamed children then Rodger Colin Buschl.

 I have found very little for Patricia Faye B other than she was a process worker in 1981 and married Ian Fox.

 I have found nothing for Neville (Nev) George B (1968- ).

-was damaged by a thorn while cutting back gorse and ended up with blood poisoning.
+hand but he was damaged by a thorn while cutting back gorse and ended up with blood poisoning.
 Unhappily, James had already given him notice after around three weeks for being an unsatisfactory worker and was unaware until a solicitor’s letter came that Keenan had sustained any injury.
 Of the £5/18/6 claimed, Keenan was awarded £1/10/0 compensation and 8/0 costs.